kyma-project/community/concepts/modularization/README.md

 - Component deployment ([resources](https://github.com/kyma-project/kyma/tree/main/resources))
 - Component images (docker images in gcr)

+Component operators should be deployed continuously.
+Operators should support all versions that are currently available in all release channels.
+It is up to the component owner to decide how they manage different component versions inside operator (operator per version or single operator supporting multiple versions).

 ## Simple versioning

-A simple versioning of component resources could be achieved by packaging component CRDs and charts into component operator binary (or container image).
+Simple versioning of component resources could be achieved by packaging component CRDs and charts into component operator binary (or container image).
 This way released operator would contain CRDs and charts of its components in the local filesystem.
-The image could be signed and we can ensure the integrity of component deployment in an easy way.
+The image could be signed and we can ensure the integrity of component deployment easily.
 ```
 component-operator
 ├── api